Slow Cooker Cubed Steaks with Gravy

 Poutine

-If you don’t have cheese curds where you live, you can substitute block (not shredded) mozzarella that has been torn or chopped into small pieces.
+If you don’t have cheese curds where you live, you can substitute block (not shredded) mozzarella.
+Just tear or chop it into small pieces.

 Got leftover cheese curds?
 Make my copycat of Culver’s cheese curds.
 Man, are they ever delicious!